Novares Group: History

 The company was started in 1955 by Charles Manni.

 During the 2008 financial crisis, some workers were made redundant, and some plants were closed.

 In August 2009 the company was nominated as a strategic supplier for PSA and Renault, and so benefitted from the Modernization Fund for Automobile Equipment Suppliers (FMEA) which increased the company’s capital by €55 million/33% stake.

-The Chennai plant in India was opened on 3 June 2010.
+The Chennai plant in India was opened on June 3, 2010.
 A factory was opened in Zrenjanin, Serbia, in 2012.

-In 2016 a majority holding in the company was sold to Equistone Partners Europe, a private investment company.
+In 2016, a majority holding in the company was sold to Equistone Partners Europe, a private investment company.
 Later that year, Mecaplast acquired and merged with Key Plastics, an American car parts company.
 About a year later the combined operation was renamed Novares.
 In 2018 the group arranged for its shares to be floated on the Euronext Paris exchange, but the flotation was cancelled.

 In March 2020 the company received a cash injection af €45 million from its stockholders Equistone and BPI Paris.
 In April of that year it went into receivership.

-On April 17, 2025 Novares was acquired by Global Technologies, a global industrial company.
+On April 17, 2025 Novares was acquired by Global Technologies, a global industrial company..
+However, the Novares owner may be in jeopardy as the bridge loan that paid for the overall Novares group came due recently and went unsettled, according to some of the people.
+In November of 2025, Novares said Patrick James (of First Brands who supported the bridge loan) no longer controls the company and that an independent agent is in charge for now.